Movie theater: Early dedicated movie theatres

 During the first decade of motion pictures, the demand for movies, the amount of new productions, and the average runtime of movies, kept increasing, and at some stage it was viable to have theaters that would no longer program live acts, but only movies.

-The first building built for the dedicated purpose of showing motion pictures was built to demonstrate the Phantoscope, a device created by Jenkins & Armat, as part of The Cotton State Exposition on September 25, 1895 in Atlanta, Georgia.
+The first building constructed for the dedicated purpose of showing motion pictures was built to demonstrate the Phantoscope, a device created by Jenkins & Armat, as part of The Cotton State Exposition on 25 September 1895 in Atlanta, Georgia.
 This is arguably the first cinema in the world.

-Ptuj City Cinema (in the oldest town of Slovenia), had first commercial public screening on 3 March 1897 and still operates which makes is the oldest still active commercial movie theater in the world.
+Ptuj City Cinema (in the oldest town of Slovenia), had its first commercial public screening on 3 March 1897 and still operates which makes it the oldest active commercial movie theater in the world.

 Claimants for the title of the earliest movie theatre include the Eden Theater in La Ciotat, where L'Arrivée d'un train en gare de La Ciotat was screened on 21 March 1899.
-The theatre closed in 1995 but re-opened in 2013.
+The theatre closed in 1995, but re-opened in 2013.

 L'Idéal Cinéma in Aniche (France), built in 1901 as l'Hôtel du Syndicat CGT, showed its first film on 23 November 1905.
 The cinema was closed in 1977 and the building was demolished in 1993.
-The "Centre Culturel Claude Berri" was built in 1995; it integrates a new movie theater (the Idéal Cinéma Jacques Tati).
+The "Centre Culturel Claude Berri" was built in 1995 and integrates a new movie theater (the Idéal Cinéma Jacques Tati).

 In the United States, many small and simple theaters were set up, usually in converted storefronts.
 They typically charged five cents for admission, and thus became known as nickelodeons.
 This type of theatre flourished from about 1905 to c.1915.

 The Korsør Biograf Teater, in Korsør, Denmark, opened in August 1908 and is the oldest known movie theater still in continuous operation.